 Many Australians aspire to have at least a ‘comfortable’ retirement.
 But what kind of annual income will you need to enjoy ‘comfortable’ by your standards?
 And how much does that mean you'll need at retirement?

-According to the ASFA Retirement Standard for the March quarter 2016 published by the Association of Superannuation Funds of Australia (ASFA), in order to enjoy a ‘comfortable’ retirement, singles at retirement (aged 65) will need an annual income of $42,893.
-Couples at retirement will need an annual income of $58,922.
+According to the ASFA Retirement Standard for the March 2021 quarter published by the Association of Superannuation Funds of Australia (ASFA), to enjoy a comfortable retirement, at age 65 singles at will need an annual income of $44,412.
+Couples at retirement will need an annual income of $62,828.
 These figures assume the retiree(s) own their own home and do not pay rent or make mortgage payments.

 Planning to rely on the age pension could see your retirement dreams cut short.
 The pension is designed to support a very basic standard of living.

 To see both when you can get your super as well as when you can apply for the Age Pension, use ASIC’s super and pension age calculator, found here.

 It makes good sense to speak with a financial adviser before you step down permanently from the workforce.
 Your adviser can suggest strategies to give your super savings a last minute boost as well as advising on investments to help maximise your retirement income.